MindSet365/MindSet365/README.md

 ## Hi there and welcome to my repository 👋 💻📂

-My name is Rael and I recently completed my high school education at ETEC Dra.
-Ruth Cardoso, where I developed a strong foundation in technical and analytical skills.
-Currently, I am furthering my education by taking the CS50 course from Harvard, which has ignited my passion for computer science.
-In addition, I am pursuing a technology degree in Systems Analysis and Development at FATEC Rubens Lara.
+My name is Rael, nice to meet you!
+I recently completed the CS50 course from Harvard, which has ignited my passion for computer science.
+Now, I am pursuing a technology degree in Systems Analysis and Development at FATEC Rubens Lara.

 ### 🌐 Get in touch: